CARD: Classification and Regression Diffusion Models: Experiments

-We demonstrate our experimental results on the FashionMNIST dataset.
-We contextualize the performance of CARD through the mean accuracy of other BNNs with the LeNet CNN \citep{lenet} architecture in Table~\ref{tab:cls_acc_comparison}, where the metrics were reported in \citep{newelbo}.
-Following the recipe in Section~\ref{ssec:card_cls}, we first pre-train a deterministic classifier with the same LeNet architecture, and achieve a test accuracy of $91.12\%$.
-After training CARD, we obtain our instance prediction through majority vote, \textit{i.e.}, the most predicted class label among its $N$ samples, and achieve an improved test accuracy of $91.79\%$, showing its ability to improve the prediction accuracy from the base classifier.
-In addition, we apply a different network architecture for the pre-trained classifier $f_{\phi}$, ResNet-18, and achieve a test accuracy of $91.19\%$.
-The trained CARD model conditioned on such $f_{\phi}$ achieves an improved test accuracy of $91.71\%$.
+We demonstrate our experimental results on the CIFAR-10 dataset.
+We first contextualize the performance of CARD in conventional metrics including accuracy and NLL with other BNNs in ResNet-18 architecture in Table~\ref{tab:cls_acc_comparison}.
+The metrics of other methods were reported in \citet{newelbo}, a recent work in BNNs that proposes tighter ELBOs to improve variational inference performance and prior hyperparameter optimization.
+Following the recipe in Section~\ref{ssec:card_cls}, we first pre-train a deterministic classifier with the same ResNet-18 architecture, and achieve a test accuracy of $90.39\%$, with which we proceed to train CARD.
+We then obtain our instance prediction through majority vote, \textit{i.e.}, the most predicted class label among its $N$ samples for each image input, and achieve an improved test accuracy with a mean of $90.93\%$ across $10$ runs, showing its ability to improve test accuracy from the base classifier.
+Our NLL result is competitive among the best ones, even though the model is not optimized with a cross-entropy objective function, as we assume the class labels to be in the real continuous space.

-In Table \ref{tab:cls_piw_ttest}, we report the mean PIW among both correct and incorrect predictions, as well as the mean accuracy among both groups rejected and not-rejected by the paired two-sample $t$-test ($\alpha=0.01$).
-We report these metrics for all test instances and for each class label along with their group accuracy.
+We now present the results from one model run with the proposed framework in Section \ref{sssec:instance_level_conf} for evaluating the instance-level prediction confidence.
+After obtaining the PIW and paired two-sample $t$-test ($\alpha=0.05$) result from each test instance, we first split the test instances into two groups by the correctness of majority-vote predictions, then we obtain only the PIW corresponding to the true class for each instance, and compute the mean PIW of the true class within each group.
+In addition, we split the test instances by $t$-test rejection status, and compute the mean accuracy in each group.
+We report the results from these two grouping procedures in Table \ref{tab:cls_piw_ttest}, where the metrics are computed across all test instances and at the level of each true class~label.